billchurch/webssh2_client/README.md

 - `username`: The username to use for SSH authentication.
   - Example: `?username=admin`

-- `password`: The password to use for SSH authentication (not recommended for production use).
+- `password`: The password for SSH authentication (not recommended for production use).
   - Example: `?password=secretpassword`

 ### Terminal Configuration